RedHat-Israel/ROSE/README.md

 [![Build Status](https://travis-ci.org/RedHat-Israel/ROSE.svg?branch=master)](https://travis-ci.org/RedHat-Israel/ROSE)

-This project is a game that has been developed in order to help teach kids python.
+This project is a game that has been developed to assist in teaching kids python.
 The students need to code the behavior of a car to achieve the best score.

 Here is a video of a race (running code from students):